ru5hikesh/GetPaidToCheat/README.md

-## Freelance Project - Made like 7-10 Frontend Pages
+## Freelance Project - Made like 7-10 Frontend Pages - Do a npm i && npm run dev - you wont regret it.

 # Tech Stack
 Frontend : Next.js